IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 To upgrade, complete the following steps:

-(**GWH_YS_01 Two things 1) don't we first need to tell them to download the new file?
-2) And, Step 1 below says "new ARM file" but the download was a ZIP file**)
+1. Follow the instructions in [Download ZIP File and Extract Files](#download-zip-file-and-extract-files) to download the deployment file for the new version and then unzip it.

-1. Follow the instructions in [Complete the Operator Setup](#complete-the-operator-setup) with new ARM file in release page to deploy ACIs with new versions.
+1. Follow the instructions in [Complete the UID2 Private Operator Setup](#complete-the-uid2-private-operator-setup), using the new files, to deploy ACIs with new versions.

-1. Follow the instructions in [Set Up Gateway Load Balancer](#set-up-gateway-load-balancer) to add the new ACIs to the backend pool.
+2. Follow the instructions in [Set Up the Gateway Load Balancer](#set-up-the-gateway-load-balancer) to add the new ACIs to the backend pool.

-1. Check the health of the new ACIs and make sure the status is healthy, as shown in the following example:
+3. Check the health of the new ACIs and make sure the status is healthy, as shown in the following example:

    ```
    az network application-gateway show-backend-health --resource-group {RESOURCE_GROUP_NAME} --name uid-operator-gateway
    ```

-(GWH_YS: below says re-Run step “LB setup” but there was nothing with that title, only "Gateway Load Balancer setup " mentioned in Step 2.
-Do they need to run that same step again for the below?
-I think it must be but making sure. )

-1. Clean up old ACIs from the load balancer: Follow the instructions in [Set Up Gateway Load Balancer](#set-up-gateway-load-balancer) to remove the old ACIs from backend pool.
+4. Clean up old ACIs from the Gateway Load Balancer: Follow the instructions in [Set Up the Gateway Load Balancer](#set-up-the-gateway-load-balancer) to remove the old ACIs from the backend pool.

-1. Shut down old ACIs by running the following command:
+5. Shut down old ACIs by running the following command:

    ```
    for i in {0..COUNT}; az container delete --name uid-operator-OLD-VERSION-$i --resource-group {RESOURCE_GROUP} --yes